inductiva/inductiva/docs-sources/expand/bring-your-own-cloud/launch-machines-on-gcp/sections/section3.md

 # Command Line Usage

+> **⚠️ Important**: When using BYOC, you are responsible for all costs incurred by VMs running in your GCP account.
+Always monitor your GCP console and consider setting up billing alerts to track usage and costs.

 In addition to the Python client, you can also launch BYOC machine groups directly from the command line using the Inductiva CLI.

 ## View Available Options